 What is the carnivore diet?

-As the name suggests, the carnivore diet is a diet based entirely, or at least predominantly, on animal-sourced foods with little to no intake of plant-based foods.
-It’s a high protein, high-fat diet almost entirely devoid of carbohydrates.
+As the name suggests, the carnivore diet is based entirely, or at least predominantly, on animal products with little to no intake of plant-based foods.
+It’s a high-protein, high-fat ketogenic diet almost entirely devoid of carbohydrates.

-It’s based on the belief that humans evolved to eat a meat-heavy diet and that plants contain toxic compounds and anti-nutrients that prevent humans from reaching optimum health.
+It’s based on the belief that humans evolved to eat an all-meat diet and that plants contain toxic compounds and anti-nutrients that prevent humans from reaching optimum health.

 The carnivore diet encourages the consumption of:

 - Grass-fed red meat (particularly fatty cuts like ribeye)

 - While not actively promoted, dairy products could also be included

 The carnivore diet discourages the consumption of:

 - All ultra-processed foods